Connecting Environment to Health in Texas & Beyond

 About the Research

 CHEER hosts monthly seminar sessions led by steering committee members.
 Please join CHEER at the beginning of every month to learn about the diversity of work being done in environmental health research and education.
-Information and dates for upcoming seminars can be found at the bottom of this page, on the UT Austin and Dell Med event calendars and through announcements in e-newsletters.
+Information and dates for upcoming seminars can be found on the UT Austin and Dell Med event calendars and through announcements in e-newsletters.

 CHEER plays a key role in a variety of research, educational and policy activities at UT Austin and in the Austin metropolitan area.
 The activities range from scientific mentorship to students to community engagement to advising local and state organizations.